yzyw0702/cpptoolset/README.md

 # cpptoolset
-zero-prelim and file-independent tool kits for operations of string, path, memory, matrix, time, video, roi. in c++
+simple-prelim and file-independent tool kits for operations of string, path, memory / cpu / disk info, matrix, date / time, video, roi. in c++

 ## test hint
 > * on linux-gcc: use command